-Last weekend, fully three months after the triple disaster stuck Japan’s east coast, I was part of a team of 15 from our company to join some of the volunteer cleanup efforts in Iwate prefecture, one of the three prefectures which bore the brunt of the tsunami.
+Last weekend, fully three months after the triple disaster stuck Japan’s east coast, I was part of a team of 15 from our company to join some of the volunteering in Iwate Prefecture as part of cleanup efforts in Iwate prefecture, one of the three prefectures which bore the brunt of the tsunami.
 It was coordinated with Tonomagokoro.net based out of Tono City, Iwate prefecture.

 There was a few things we needed to sort out first, volunteer insurance, and where required, a tetanus booster.
 The insurance cost 1,400 for a year, and just involved filling some forms in, paying at the post office, then getting it checked and stamped at a volunteer centre in Tokyo before we left.
 Most volunteer organisations wont take people without this insurance.
 I also got myself a tetanus booster, since I hadn’t had one for a long time – they cost about 3,500 yen in Tokyo, and you need to ask for ‘hashoufuu tokisoido’ (破傷風トキソイド) and get it about two weeks before you go for the best coverage.
 Also, if you just say ‘Touhoku Volunteer’, that seems to work too.

 Due to our schedule, we left Tokyo on a mini-bus at 10pm on Friday night, and stopped a few times en route, before arriving in a wet and relatively chilly Tono City just before 5am, giving us time to unload some things, before the official morning wake-up call at 6am.
 The facility was a community sport centre, which now gave it’s sports hall and most of the building space to the volunteer efforts.